Hi,

 My postdoctoral research examines the social, political, and ethical implications of routine and emerging modes of reproductive genetic testing.

-How is the ability to sequence the fetal genome changing understandings of pregnancy, disability, illness, and risk?
+My new study asks: How is the ability to sequence the fetal genome changing understandings of pregnancy, disability, illness, and risk?